Secret Chancellor phone calls: Spahn should think about breaking the pact with Laschet – “He made it clear to me …”

 mirror and picture report unanimously, Spahn I made many phone calls to influential CDU politicians at the end of 2020 in order to secure his chances for a Candidate for chancellor at the Bundestag elections in September 2021.

-For weeks there have been rumors that CDU supporters attempted the in the Corona pandemic To persuade Spahn, who is always in the limelight, to step out of the tandem with Laschet.
+Rumors have been circulating for weeks that CDU supporters tried to do this in the Corona pandemic To persuade Spahn, who is always in the limelight, to step out of the tandem with Laschet.
 In surveys, Spahn was recently doing very well – even better than Chancellor Angela Merkel.

 Spahn as a candidate for chancellor?
 Minister is said to have asked CDU politicians for their opinion